SPRING HAS SPRUNG THE GRASS HAS RIZ

 What amazed us all was just how quickly the dragon and damson flies, frogs, skinks, snakes (fortunately non-poisonous), and the birds found the water sources.

 We were very fortunate to have a well-point on the property when we purchased it.
 This was a real God-send as we rigged up a watering system that watered certain sections of the garden on separate days.

 I kept a book to write a variety of birds which visited our garden, which was not particularly large.
 During our time we had 34 varieties, besides the visiting budgies, parrots, and lovebirds which had obviously escaped their cages.
 This made me very sad as it was impossible to catch them and keep them safe.

 SPRING HAS SPRUNG – PICNIC IN THE BEAUTY OF THE NATURE RESERVES

 Once we are sure that SPRING HAS SPRUNG there is nothing better than taking time out of our busy work schedules, and taking a drive out into the countryside when the Spring flowers are out in all their glory.

 We were fortunate to enjoy many picnic outings in Posberg Nature Reserve up the West Coast which is the closest Nature Reserve, besides Kirstenbosch, to us.

 We love going to Posberg during the flowering season.
 Besides the glories of the wildflowers, we also encountered many animals, bat-eared foxes, ostriches, kudu, springbuck, tortoises, etc.

 Knowing that her parents and friends loved going on picnics.
-Lauren kindly gave us a special canopy which kept the wind and also was impregnated with something which helped to keep the harsh sun from burning us.
+Lauren kindly gave us a special canopy that kept the wind and also was impregnated with something that helped to keep the harsh sun from burning us.